Could Strip FUT be for you?

 - Within half an hour of the treatment ending, you can be on your way home – although we strongly recommend you do not drive, so we advise that you make arrangements to get home by taxi or public transport or get picked up by a friend or family member

-- With the expertise we can offer at every stage of the procedure, we can produce results that are virtually undetectable – even under the closest scrutiny.
+- With the expertise we can offer at every stage of the procedure, we can produce results where the transplanted hair are virtually indistinguishable from the original ones – even under the closest scrutiny.

 Frequently Asked Questions About STRIP FUT